muhammadrivaldy/all-about-tech/design_pattern.md

 ## Why we need to know?

 Design patterns will help you and your team to develop good code and you can know the code from your teammates easily.
-This approach will help you to create a code that is maintainable and upgradeable.
+This approach will help you to create a code that is maintainable, reusable, & readable.

 ## Various of Design Pattern